 - Butter and flour.
 This enchilada sauce is thickened by making a roux.
 A roux is a simple mixture of flour and fat, cooked over low to medium heat, that acts as a thickening agent.

 - 48 oz red chile puree, thawed if frozen.
-As previously stated, this is the KEY to making this enchilada sauce.
 When using frozen, I like to use one 24 oz bag mild and one 24 oz bag hot.
 But, please use all mild or all hot, depending on the heat level you prefer.

 - Worcestershire sauce.
 This is a very non-traditional ingredient for Enchilada Sauce, but I love it in there.
 Just 1 tablespoon gives this sauce a richer flavor that's almost meaty.